icdevs/ic_devs_org_tutorials/tutorials/primitive_types.md

 let d : Text = 'Hello, World!' // Not ok
 ```

-Let's create a funciton concat, that will take two strings a and b as arguments and will return a concatenated text of them both with a single space between them.
+Let's create a function concat, that will take two strings a and b as arguments and will return a concatenated text of them both with a single space between them.

 ```
 public query func concat(a : Text, b : Text) : async Text {